 How to Make Butter Chicken

-- Sauté the onions in oil.
-One of the keys to this recipe is to really let the onions cook down first before you add anything else.
-Allowing them to cook down first prevents the chicken from over cooking and the garlic from burning.
+One of the keys to this recipe is to really let the onions cook down in oil first before you add anything else.

-- Melt in the butter.
-After the butter is melted, add in the garlic and ginger and cook until just fragrant.
+Add the butter to the sautéed onions and let it melt.
+Then add in the garlic and ginger and cook until fragrant.

-- Season the dish.
-Now add in the garam masala, chili powder, salt and black pepper.
+Add in the garam masala, chili powder, salt and black pepper.
+Toss the chicken in the seasonings to combine.

 If you make any of these great chicken recipes, leave me a comment and let me know what you think!